Maradox/osmdroid-wiki/How-to-use-the-osmdroid-library.md

 ```

 # Images for Buttons and whatnot
-For OSMDroid 4.3 and older, there's a number of resources that the map uses for various user interface helpers, such as zoom in/out buttons, the device's current location when GPS is available and more.
+For osmdroid 4.3 and older, there's a number of resources that the map uses for various user interface helpers, such as zoom in/out buttons, the device's current location when GPS is available and more.
 These resources are loaded via the "ResourceProxy".
-The idea is that you can either bring your own images or borrow the ones from OsmDroid.
+The idea is that you can either bring your own images or borrow the ones from osmdroid.
 If you're borrowing, then you'll want to grab the files located [here](https://github.com/osmdroid/osmdroid/tree/master/OpenStreetMapViewer/src/main/res/drawable) and add them to your project "src/main/res/drawable".

-For OSMDroid 5.0 and newer, the drawables are included with the AAR package.
+For osmdroid 5.0 and newer, the drawables are included with the AAR package.
 The resource proxy is still present and used so you can override values and images as needed.

 # Create a custom Resource Proxy
-As mentioned above, the Resource Proxy is a bit of a strange animal that OsmDroid uses to load some images for user interface controls.
-If you're using any of the built-in controls that need images (zoom in/out, person icon, etc) you'll either need to provide your own images, borrow the images from OsmDroid's example app, or provide your own implementation of Resource Proxy.
+As mentioned above, the Resource Proxy is a bit of a strange animal that osmdroid uses to load some images for user interface controls.
+If you're using any of the built-in controls that need images (zoom in/out, person icon, etc) you'll either need to provide your own images, borrow the images from osmdroid's example app, or provide your own implementation of Resource Proxy.

-The example OsmDroid app includes an example of this called CustomResourceProxy (included with > 4.3 OsmDroid).
+The example osmdroid app includes an example of this called CustomResourceProxy (included with > 4.3 osmdroid).
 All it does is change the my location drawable (person) to an alternate image.
 The example is below.

 ````
 public class CustomResourceProxy extends DefaultResourceProxyImpl {